Summary & Highlights

-Weighted blankets are designed to mimic deep tissue massages.
-The weight of the blanket is used to apply deep pressure on your tissues.
+Weighted blankets are designed to mimic deep-tissue massages.
 In effect, covering yourself with a weighted blanket provides a kind of deep tissue massage by producing DPT.
-Studies indicate that the application of deep and gentle pressure activates proprioceptive input to facilitate the production of serotonin.
+Studies indicate that applying deep and gentle pressure activates proprioceptive input to facilitate the production of serotonin.

-Grounding is the sensation of feeling pressed down to the ground gently that is common when you cover yourself with a weighted blanket.
+Grounding is the sensation of being gently pressed down to the ground.
 This earthing effect inhibits the production of cortisol, a hormone associated with the occurrence of stress and anxiety .

 Weighted Blankets: Pros & Cons